The Timeline of a Car Accident Lawsuit

 The Potential Monetary Value of the Case

 In cases that involve a potentially large settlement, the length of time it will take to settle them increases drastically.
 The reason for this is that the insurance company will not want to have to pay out a substantial settlement amount, and thus take longer investigating every aspect of the case.

 When the insurance company is investigating the case, they will focus on a few different details to try and decrease the amount of money the plaintiff is entitled to.
 This includes:

-- attacking the victims credibility
+- Attacking the victim's credibility

-- attempting to show that the injuries were not caused by the accident/were pre-existing.
+- Attempting to show that the injuries were not caused by the accident/were pre-existing.

-- determining overall how strong the plaintiffs case is.
+- Determining overall how strong the plaintiffs case is.

 They also use the tactic of slowing down the case in the hope of encouraging the victim to take a smaller settlement offer just to get it over with.
 Once the insurance company has concluded their investigation, they will decide on what they think is a fair offer and try to settle out of court.

 The Length of Time it Takes for the Victim to Recover

-Once they have fully recovered, there is an accurate medical record that shows the extent of injuries and cost of treatments that have been incurred.
+Once they have fully recovered, there is an accurate medical record that shows the extent of injuries and the cost of treatments that have been incurred.
 The record will also show how serious the injuries are, and if any of them will have effects long into the victim's future.
 Determining all of these factors can take various amounts of time and depends on the details of each individual case.

-Contacting an experienced Car Accident Attorney as soon as possible after your accident is the best way for you to speed up the process of receiving your settlement.
+Contacting an experienced car accident attorney as soon as possible after your accident is the best way for you to speed up the process of receiving your settlement.